 Like everyone, seniors who have Alzheimer’s disease and other forms of dementia benefit from feeling engaged and productive.
 Memory care communities offer activities and entertainment to encourage social interaction, reduce anxiety, stimulate the brain, and inspire feelings of accomplishment among their residents.

-“We’re providing the care they need, but we are also providing them with the engagement and opportunities they’re interested in and passionate about,” says Libbi Hash, national director of wellness and memory care programming at Carlsbad, California-based Kisco Senior Living.
+“We’re providing the care they need, but we’re also providing them with the engagement and opportunities they’re interested in and passionate about,” says Libbi Hash, national director of wellness and memory care programming at Kisco Senior Living, based in Carlsbad, California.

-Matching residents with activities they enjoy yields impressive results — a well-rounded selection of therapies can slow cognitive decline and memory loss.
-In addition, according to the National Institute on Aging, studies suggest a mix of calming and stimulating activities reduces reliance on medication and can reduce the occurrence of dementia behaviors like wandering, aggression, and restlessness.
+Matching residents with activities they enjoy yields impressive results: A well-rounded selection of therapies can slow cognitive decline and memory loss.
+And according to the National Institute on Aging, studies suggest that a mix of calming and stimulating activities reduces reliance on medication and can reduce the occurrence of dementia behaviors like wandering, aggression, and restlessness.

-Learn about eight popular therapies used by memory care communities, how these communities develop and adapt group activities for dementia patients, and how memory care activities and engagement stations can encourage personal success and slow memory loss.
-Plus, check out a sample day at a memory care community.
+Learn about eight popular therapies used by memory care communities, how these communities develop and adapt group activities to dementia patients, and how memory care activities and engagement stations can encourage personal success and slow memory loss.
+Plus, check out a sample memory care calendar with memory care programming ideas.

 As a whole, dementia therapies soothe, stimulate, and engage all five senses.
-Together, they help slow cognitive decline, lower anxiety, decrease the risk of falls, reduce the use of antipsychotic medication, and promote well-being, according to studies by the American Journal of Occupational Therapy.
+Together, various therapies help slow cognitive decline, lower anxiety, decrease the risk of falls, reduce the use of antipsychotic medication, and promote well-being, according to studies by the American Journal of Occupational Therapy.